gmarko/protocols/Smart Contract Design.md

 How it works:
 1. Verify that the token is registered and register the token if not.
 2. Check whether the fee is required.
 If so, some fee(depositFeeETH)  will be charged from msg.value, and the transaction is reverted if there is not enough eth to deduct in this case.
-3. Invoke the "deposit" function in the Deposit contract to transfer funds
+3. Invoke the `deposit` function in the Deposit contract to transfer funds
 4. Record the depositing request to the "pendingDeposits" table, and multiple depositing requests would be combined into one if they share the same token and user.

 The depositing operation will not take effect until the Deposit Transaction is submitted into the blockchain by DeGate.
-If the operator is not responding, then the user could withdraw the fund from the contract directly by calling the "withdrawFromDepositRequest" function.
+If the operator is not responding, then the user could withdraw the fund from the contract directly by calling the `withdrawFromDepositRequest` function.

 ### Function "withdrawFromDepositRequest"

-The "withdrawFromDepositRequest" function is defined as follows:
+The `withdrawFromDepositRequest` function is defined as follows:

 ```
 function withdrawFromDepositRequest(address owner, address token)